Several Trade off Features of Quantum Steering in Distributed Scenario: Brief review of Local Filtering Operations

+Other than Bell-CHSH nonlocality tests, nonlocality of a bipartite quantum system can be exploited by subjecting it to a sequence of measurements\cite{pop}.
+Local filtering operations form a particular type of sequential measurements and nonlocality of this form is called hidden nonlocality.
+A necessary and sufficient criterion for detecting hidden nonlocality of $\rho_{AB}$ with respect to Bell-CHSH inequality was derived in \cite{hidebel}.
+The criterion is discussed here.\\ Let $M$ denotes a $4\times 4$ real matrix with elements $M_{ij}$ where $M_{ij}$ are given by:\\ $M_{ij} \textmd{Tr}(\rho_{AB}\sigma_{i}\otimes\sigma_{j}),\,i,j 0,1,2,3$ with $\sigma_0$ denoting $\mathbb{I}_2$.\\ Let $Q \textmd{diag}(1,-,1,-1,-1)$ and $G_{\rho}^{AB} QMQM^T.$ \\ $\rho_{AB}$ reveals hidden nonlocality with respect to Bell-CHSH inequality \textit{iff}:

+where $\Lambda_i(G_{\rho}^{AB})(i=0,1,2,3)$ are the eigen values of $G_{\rho}^{AB}$ in descending order.
 After discussing these quantitative preliminaries, we now organize our findings.
 We start by exploring restrictions(if any) over the share-ability of a non-classical correlation among the reduced bipartite states obtained from a tripartite quantum state.